manfredspitze/dictionaries-starter/pet-dictionary-instructions.md

 ### Objective

-To understand how to access and print items in a Python list and the data in a Python dictionary
+To understand how to access data contained in a Python list and in a Python dictionary.

 ### List Instructions